Skip to Main Content

 Dr. Rachel Neff Greenley is a Professor in the Department of Psychology.
 Dr. Greenley obtained her PhD in clinical psychology, with an emphasis in clinical child psychology, from Loyola University Chicago.
 She completed an internship in Clinical Child and Pediatric Psychology at Lurie Children’s Hospital and a fellowship in Child Behavioral Health Research and Pediatric Psychology at Case Western Reserve University School of Medicine.

 She joined the faculty of RFUMS in 2009.
-Her research interests focus on youth and family adjustment in the context of pediatric chronic illness, with a particular interest in adherence and self-management skill development among adolescents and emerging adults with chronic illnesses.
-Dr. Greenley teaches courses in Health Psychology and Child and Adolescent Cognitive Behavioral Therapy.
+Her research interests focus on youth and family adjustment in the context of acute and chronic pediatric chronic illnesses, as well as adherence and self-management skill development among adolescents and emerging adults with chronic illnesses.
+Dr. Greenley teaches courses in Statistics, Health Psychology, Research Methods and Child and Adolescent Cognitive Behavioral Therapy.
 She is licensed in Illinois and Wisconsin.

 Want to Know More About Dr. Greenley’s Research Lab?